-&lt;sup>1The employee must indicate on the injury report form whether or not medical treatment was received.
+The employee must indicate on the injury report form whether or not medical treatment was received.
 Injuries not requiring medical treatment are not reported to our workers' compensation insurance carrier.
 The Employee and Supervisor Injury Report can be found on the ISD website under Human Resource General Forms.

-&lt;sup>2It is imperative that these reports be forwarded as soon as possible.
+- It is imperative that these reports be forwarded as soon as possible.
 Our workers compensation insurance company will deny payment of medical bills if an injury report is not on file.
-Additionally, if further treatment or a referral is indicated, the insurance company cannot authorize such treatment without an injury report and claim number.

-&lt;sup>3 Should the employee decide at a later date to seek medical treatment, he/she must call Janel Faber so that the injury report information can be forwarded to the insurance company.
+Additionally, if further treatment or a referral is indicated, the insurance company cannot authorize such treatment without an injury report and claim number. - Should the employee decide at a later date to seek medical treatment, he/she must call Janel Faber so that the injury report information can be forwarded to the insurance company.